 The main British attack on Eritrea, originally scheduled to start on 8 February with an attack on the railway junction at Kassala, was brought forward to 18 January, but the aggressive skirmishing in the previous month had prompted the Italians to withdraw from Kassala and Tessenei on 17 January, and to concentrate their forces in the triangle bounded by Keru, Biscia and Aicota, where the mountains begin.
 On 19 January the Indian 4th Division and Major General L. M. Heath’s Indian 5th Division entered Kassala and headed for the heavily fortified town of Agordat to the east.
 On that first day, as the British and commonwealth troops passed through Kassala, the Italians were already dug in among the jagged foothills of the Eritrean plateau on the approaches to Agordat, although the Indian 4th Division cut off Generale di Brigata Ugo Fongoli’s 41a Brigata coloniale while the Italians were still on the lowlands; the brigade lost 700 men and its commander was taken prisoner before they reached the brigade’s defensive position in the rugged foothill.

 As the Indian divisions crossed the Eritrean border in the west, Brigadier H. R. Briggs’s 'Briggs' Force, which was operating independently from the main force and under Platt’s direct command, advanced to the east from Sudan and entered Eritrea from the north through the border town of Karora.
-'Briggs' Force comprised two battalions from Briggs’s own Indian 7th Brigade of the Indian 4th Division, and two battalions of Colonel Charles Raoul Magrin-Vernerey’s (otherwise Monclar’s) Free French Brigade d’Orient (one Senegalese colonial battalion and one Free French battalion).
+'Briggs' Force comprised two battalions from Briggs’s own Indian 7th Brigade of the Indian 4th Division, and two battalions of Colonel Charles Raoul Magrin-Vernerey’s (otherwise Monclar’s) Free French Brigade d’Orient (single French and Senegalese battalions).
 After taking the Italian positions near Karora, 'Briggs' Force fought its way to the northern defences of Keren and linked with the main force in March.

 Moving to the east from Kassala toward Agordat, the Indian 4th Division took the northern road via Keru and the Indian 5th Division the southern road via Barentu.
 Within nine days, the forces of Beresford-Peirse and Heath had advanced 100 miles (160 km) and broken through the Italian positions in the foothills to capture Agordat on 1 February.
 On 21 January, during the advance of the Indian 5th Division, Brigadier W. J. Slim was wounded by aerial strafing, and temporarily replaced in command of the division’s Indian 10th Brigade by Lieutenant Colonel B. C. Fletcher until March, when Brigadier T. W. Rees took over.